hexbus/ubergrom/docs/03-rom-bank-switching.md

 ## Inverted-image warning

-Older 74LS379 cartridge boards invert the bank outputs.
+Older 74LS379 (Guidry) 64K/128K cartridge boards invert the bank outputs.
+These are still in wide use.
 Their physical 8 KiB order may be the reverse of this board.
 Converting an inverted image to this non-inverted board requires reversing the order of its 8 KiB segments—not reversing bytes or bits inside each segment.
+There's an invert utility available in this repository in case you need to invert a cartridge images.